 IRS tax liens can also affect your ability to give your property away.
 Even if you want to give your house to a family member, because the lien is recorded with the county, you may be unable to transfer title in the house to someone else.
 While tax liens are not an aggressive tax collection method, they are upsetting and annoying.

 Fortunately, there are ways to avoid or lessen the impact of these IRS tax problems.
 You may qualify to make installment payments to the IRS on your back taxes.
-You may also be able to eliminate your IRS tax problems entirely by negotiating a settlement for a lower amount through an offer in compromise, which is a legal resolution negotiated with the IRS to settle your debt for an amount that is realistic for you to afford.
+You may also be able to eliminate your IRS tax problems entirely by submitting a offer in compromise for a lower amount, which is a legal resolution worked out with the IRS to resolve your dues for an amount that is realistic for you to afford.

-The most effective way to solve these problems is to let a tax professional negotiate with the IRS for you.
-At Tax Tiger, our team of tax lawyers and tax specialists have decades of combined experience obtaining IRS settlements, and we have a stellar reputation not only among our clients, but also with the IRS.
-It is not uncommon for us to settle tax problems for 90 percent less than the amount owed!
+The most effective way to solve these problems is to let a tax professional navigate the IRS for you.
+At Tax Tiger, our team of tax lawyers and tax specialists have decades of combined experience obtaining IRS resolutions, and we have a stellar reputation not only among our clients, but also with the IRS.
+It is not uncommon for us to resolve tax problems for 90 percent less than the amount owed!

 Free no-risk confidential consultations are always available, so we encourage you to give Tax Tiger a call today to develop a strategy for your tax problem.